TarunGunampalli/GDSC-Bootcamp/README.md

 - Git is software for tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development

 #### What is GitHub?
-- GitHub is a provider of Internet hosting for software development and version control using Git.
-It offers the distributed version control and source code management functionality of Git, plus its own features.
+- GitHub is a provider of Internet hosting for software development and version control using git.
+It offers the distributed version control and source code management functionality of git, plus its own features.

 #### How Git and GitHub are interrelated
 - Git is a command line tool that is used to manage code versions across a user and GitHub is the medium that allows multiple individual users to sync all of their changes with each other